-Efforts are made to ensure MoDOT spending is representative of Missouri communities' advances economic development for all business enterprises.
+Ensuring MoDOT spending is representative of Missouri communities advances economic development for all business enterprises.
 Historical data helps identify opportunities for improvement.
 Improvement efforts include training staff who have procurement authority, outreach to MWDBE vendors to encourage them to become certified and focused inclusion efforts.

-Fiscal year 2014 results indicate a \$100,000 increase in MWDBE discretionary expenditures compared to FY 2013.
-Compared to FY 2013, the FY 2014 percentage of discretionary MWDBE spending increased by 0.5 percent.
+After the first three quarters of FY 2014, results indicate a \$1.2 million increase in MWDBE discretionary expenditures compared to the same period in FY 2013.
+Compared to the first three quarters of FY 2013, the FY 2014 percentage of discretionary MWDBE spent increased by 0.7 percent.
 This increase is due to better identification of available MWDBE vendors beginning in early FY 2013.

-With declining state and federal transportation funding and the increasing costs to do business, the dollars spent with all vendors, including MWDBE vendors, are expected to fall.
-This measure will continue to track the department's efforts to ensure the vendor pool is representative of the business community as a whole.
+With declining state and federal transportation funding and the increasing costs to do business, the dollars spent with all vendors, including MWDBE vendors are expected to fall.
+This measure will continue to track the department's efforts to ensure our vendor pool is representative of the business community as a whole.